chesswondo/movie-recommender-chatbot/README.md

 ```

 ## Usage
-To use the program, you can then just navigate the "src" folder and run the next script:
+To use the program, you can then just navigate to the "src" folder and run the next script:
 ```bash
 python main.py
 ```